Menifee, California Therapists

 An Overview of Mental Health in Menifee, California

 Stunning mountain views make Menifee, California, a beautiful and desirable place to call home.
-The 90,595 residents of this Southern California city have access to numerous local amenities including a library, waterpark, museum and other attractions.
-Menifee is also located within close proximity to some of the state’s largest metropolitan cities including Riverside, Los Angeles and San Diego.
+The 90,595 residents of this Southern California city have access to numerous local amenities including a library, waterpark, museum, and other attractions.
+Menifee is also located within proximity to some of the state’s largest metropolitan cities including Riverside, Los Angeles, and San Diego.

 Climate in Menifee, California

-One environmental aspect heavily dependent on locale is climate.
-In Menifee, there are about 70 more sunny days per year than the typical city.
-The average temperature ranges 50 to 77 degrees year-round, making outdoor excursions the norm.
-Exposure to sunshine, fresh air and exercise improves physical health and mood.
+One environmental aspect heavily dependent on the locale is climate.
+In Menifee, there are about 70 more sunny days per year than in the typical city.
+The average temperature ranges from 50 to 77 degrees year-round, making outdoor excursions the norm.
+Exposure to sunshine, fresh air, and exercise improves physical health and mood.

 Unfortunately, there is a downside to the weather patterns of California.
 There are significantly more fires and earthquakes in this region of the United States, at times with devastating effects.
 Earthquake activity in and around Menifee is 703 percent greater than the national average.
 In 2018 alone, there were 876,124 acres of Californian land destroyed by flames.
 Bearing witness to or experiencing a traumatic event, such as a natural disaster, can trigger post-traumatic stress disorder (PTSD).
 This experientially induced psychological disorder often necessitates therapeutic intervention.

 Those in Riverside County also suffer from man-made impacts on the surrounding environment.
-The air quality and pollution indices in Menifee are significantly higher than other areas across the nation.
-Air qualify ranks in 70 percent worse than the national average, while pollution is a disconcerting 349 percent poorer.
-Due to this, those with respiratory conditions, allergies or of advanced age may remain isolated indoors more often causing feelings of sadness or anxiety.
+The air quality and pollution indices in Menifee are significantly higher than in other areas across the nation.
+Air quality ranks in 70 percent worse than the national average, while pollution is a disconcerting 349 percent poorer.
+Due to this, those with respiratory conditions, allergies, or of advanced age may remain isolated indoors more often causing feelings of sadness or anxiety.